 28 You shall not make any cuttings in your flesh for the dead, nor tattoo any marks on you: I am Yahweh.

 29 ‘Do not prostitute your daughter, to cause her to be a harlot, lest the land fall into harlotry, and the land become full of wickedness.”

-In Hebrew, the sides of the head and the edges of the beard are both called the pe’ot (פְּאַת).
+In Hebrew, the sides of the head are called the pe’ot (פְּאַת).
 This word is plural for pe’ah (referring to the mouth).